Singapore

 • Should I use cash or card in Singapore?

 Cards and phone payments work almost everywhere, including public transport.
-Hawker centres and older independent stalls are the main exception, with some still preferring cash.
+Hawker centers and older independent stalls are the main exception, with some still preferring cash.
 Carry a few small notes and you will be covered.

 • Do you tip in Singapore?